American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 Everyday Credit Card Spending

 You have a few different ways to earn AAdvantage miles through everyday spending.
-These opportunities are: category bonuses, the online shopping mall, miles dining programs, show ticket rewards, and big spend bonuses.
+These opportunities are: category bonuses, the online shopping mall, the American Airlines AAdvantage dining program, show ticket rewards, and big spend bonuses.

 Some of these routes to earning miles are more superfluous than others, but I’ll let you decide for yourself what works best with your spending style!
 What I will do is outline the different types of earnings you can expect from each.